mariadb-corporation/mariadb-connector-nodejs/README.md

 *boolean, default: false*

-Indicate if date must be retrieved as a string (not as date)
+Indicate if date must be retrieved as a string (not as a Date object)

 #### supportBigNumbers